ome/omero-documentation/omero/sysadmins/publication.rst

    in the publication.
 #.
 Data can also be tagged with OMERO tags to enhance the browsing
    possibilities through these data for any user with basic knowledge of OMERO.
-For example, see `Tag:Schleicher_etal_figure1_a <https://omero.lifesci.dundee.ac.uk/webclient/?show=tag-364188>`_).
-The tags are highlighting the images displayed in the publication figures as images (the other, non-tagged images in the group are the ones used for analysis which produced the published numerical data).
+For example, see `Tag:Schleicher_etal_figure1_a <https://omero.lifesci.dundee.ac.uk/webclient/?show=tag-364188>`_.
+The tags are highlighting the images displayed in the publication figures as images.
+The other, non-tagged images in the group are the ones used for analysis which produced the published numerical data.
 #.
 Key-Value pairs can be used to add more detailed information about the
    study and publication.
 For example, go to `Schleicher_etal_figure1_a <https://omero.lifesci.dundee.ac.uk/webclient/?show=project-27936>`_ and expand the 'Key-Value Pairs' section in the right-hand pane to display